kazgar/at-at/README.md

 # Introduction
-Official repository for the classifier that will be used for the ATCN (Autonomous Trash Can) project.
+Official repository for the classifier that will be used for the AT-AT (All Terain Autonomous Trash can) project.

 # Agenda:
 > Go Crazy